An Archetale in the Assembling Terrania Cycle

-I glance toward the Heart of All, imagining it rather than perceiving it directly; and as I do, It opens Its eyes, terrible and joyous to behold, and looks at me, fixing me so firmly I cannot not even look away.
+I glance toward the Heart of All, imagining it rather than perceiving it directly.
+As I do, It opens Its eyes, terrible and joyous to behold, and looks at me, fixing me so firmly I cannot even look away.
 I would scream in ecstatic fear if I still had flesh.
 You are seen.

 A sound too deep for hearing rumbles continually outward from the Center, bulging galaxies, spinning black holes, subtly shaking stars and planets.
 And all of it, from quanta to quasars and beyond, in every realm, pulses with intelligence, knowing, aliveness…

 A slender hand passes over the vision, and my eyes stare once again into fathomless waters.
 I pass shaking dream hands over my face, unable for the moment to speak.